 Wray’s Ph.D. dissertation formed the basis of slab-on-ground foundation design as it is practiced today.

 This is a British publication.
 It is excellent.
-It is similar to the American publication titled: Has Your House Got Cracks?, 2nd edition.
-The biggest difference is that, in the United Kingdom, distress and damage due to expansive soil movement are covered by homeowner’s insurance.
+It is similar to the American publication titled: Has Your House Got Cracks?
+2nd edition.
+The biggest difference is that, in the United Kingdom, distress and damage due to expansive soil movement may be covered by homeowner’s insurance.
 Not so in the United States.